 3. Recessed or Surface mount?

 A lot of people assume that non-recessed under cabinet lights will have fixtures jutting out unattractively from underneath the cabinets.
 This really isn't the case - most of the surface-mount options are so thin that you'd have to literally stick your head underneath the cabinet and look up to see the actual fixture.
 The good news is that it's hard to go wrong on this decision.

 4. Hardwire, Plug-in or Battery Operated?

-Lighting fixtures that are "hardwired" are connected directly to the power source using a ROMEX wire (this is what is used behind your walls to wire your entire house).
+Lighting fixtures that are "hardwired" are connected directly to the power source.
 Plug-in under cabinet lights, of course, require you to plug in a cord to your nearest electrical outlet.
-Decide what your preference is for type of installation and placement – if there's not a well-placed outlet in your kitchen, you’ll probably want to choose hardwire, or go completely cordless with a battery operated under cabinet light.
+Decide what your preference is for type of installation and placement - if there's not a well-placed outlet in your kitchen, you will probably want to choose hardwire, or go completely cordless with a battery operated under cabinet light.
 A number of our under cabinet lights can be set up to be either hardwire or plug-in, but there are a few that do not have both options, so just check out the product listings of hardwire under cabinet lighting and plug-in under cabinet lighting.

 Our under cabinet lighting page has some really helpful information to explain the options even further.
 Good luck installing your under cabinet lights, and don't forget to tell us how it goes!